novuhq/novu/docs/docs/platform/subscribers.md

 <details>
   <summary> How to create new subscribers in bulk at once?</summary>
   <p>We don't support adding bulk subscribers at once as of now.
-Workaround for this is to create a custom script to call create single subscriber method or api multiple times to add bulk subscribers.</p>
+Workaround for this is to create a custom script to call create single subscriber method or API multiple times to add bulk subscribers.</p>
 </details>

 <details>